ipld/ipld/IPLD-Data-Model-v1.md

 Bytes are distinct from strings in that they are not considered to have any character encoding nor generally expected to be printable as human-readable text.
-In order to print byte sequences as text, addition effort such as Base64 encoding may be required.
+In order to print byte sequences as text, additional effort such as Base64 encoding may be required.

 ### List kind